-Globe Gilia is a native annual flower that is commonly found growing on dry, open plains, on slopes, chaparral banks, and long roadsides throughout the eastern United States.
-At maturity, this plant reaches a height of 12-24” and features lacy green foliage, and globe-shaped clusters of small lavender/blue flowers.
-This plant attracts bees, butterflies, and hummingbirds, is drought tolerant, self sows, and is great as a cut flower.
+Globe Gilia is a native annual flower that grows on dry, open plains, slopes, chaparral banks, and long roadsides throughout the eastern United States.
+At maturity, this plant reaches a height of 12-24” and features green lacy foliage and globe-shaped clusters of small lavender/blue flowers.
+This plant attracts bees, butterflies, and hummingbirds, is drought tolerant, self-sows, and is used as a cut flower.

-Bird's Eye is a California native annual flower that can be found growing in grassy plains and slopes.
-At maturity, this plant reaches a height of 1-2' and features an elegant hairy stem, feather-like leaves, and beautiful tubular five petaled flowers that are pale purple on the edges, followed by a white then deep purple ring, ending in a yellow center that is offset by five light blue stamens.
-This plant can be grown in containers, it attracts bees, butterflies, and hummingbirds, can be used as a cut flower, and it self sows!
+Bird's Eye is a California native annual flower that grows in grassy plains and slopes.
+At maturity, this plant reaches a height of 1-2' and features a hairy stem, feather-like leaves, and five-petaled flowers that are pale-purple on the edges, followed by white, then deep purple ring ending with a yellow center that is offset by five light blue stamens.
+This plant can be grown in containers, attracts bees, butterflies, and hummingbirds, can be used as a cut flower, and self-sows!

 |